Adoption Loans And Grants: How To Finance Your Adoption

 Adopting a child through the U.S. foster care system usually requires little expense on your part because the state agencies running the system want to encourage family adoptions.

-Families adopting through the U.S. foster care system receive financial assistance through Title IV-E of the Social Security Act.
-Families first receive a one-time reimbursement for any adoption transaction costs they incur.
-They also receive monthly maintenance payments to help cover the care of the child they have adopted.
+Families adopting through U.S. foster care receive financial assistance through Title IV-E of the Social Security Act.
+Adoptive families first receive a one-time reimbursement for any adoption transaction costs they incur.
+They also receive monthly maintenance payments to help cover the care of the child they’ve adopted.

 Because of this assistance, adoption through the foster care system often costs families nothing.

 Other types of adoption are far more costly.
 The Child Welfare Information Gateway of the U.S. Department of Health & Human Services says adopting a child from a private agency can cost from $20,000 to $45,000.
 The agency says that it can cost up to $50,000 to adopt a child from another country.

 The adoption process can also accrue additional costs for adoptive parents.
 These can include a home study (a review of the parents’ home environment), legal fees, parenting education or training and, in some cases, medical care for the birth mother.

 With private and international adoptions costing so much, it’s little surprise that families often have to look for financial assistance to help cover the expenses.